Wiggle ya Worm Rigs | Surf, Reef & Offshore Fishing Rigs

 Offshore Mulloway

-Offshore mulloway are usually found around reefs, deep holes, or wrecks.
+Offshore Mulloway are usually found around reefs, deep holes or wrecks.

-Control and durability matter more than casting distance.
+In these conditions, control and durability matter more than casting distance.

 • Squid